Switch

 • Requires handling state updates via onCheckedChange

-• Always reflects the value passed in isChecked
+• Always reflects the value passed in checked

 When to Use Which

-• Use isChecked when the switch state needs to be:
+• Use checked when the switch state needs to be:

 • Synchronized with other UI elements